heitor57/library-management-system/README.md

 # library-management-system
-Created by study purpose.
+Created for study purpose.
 Project written in PT-BR.